openmc-dev/openmc/docs/source/methods/geometry.rst

 prototypical example of a repeated structure would be a fuel pin within a fuel assembly or a fuel assembly within a core.

-Each closed volume, or cell, in OpenMC can either be filled with a normal material or with a universe.
-If the cell is filled with a univese, only the region of the universe that is within the defined boundaries of the parent cell will be present in the geometry.
+Each cell in OpenMC can either be filled with a normal material or with a universe.
+If the cell is filled with a universe, only the region of the universe that is within the defined boundaries of the parent cell will be present in the geometry.
 That is to say, even though a collection of cells in a universe may extend to infinity, not all of the universe will be "visible" in the geometry since it will be truncated by the boundaries of the cell that contains it.

 When a cell is filled with a universe, it is possible to specify that the universe filling the cell should be rotated and translated.
 This is done through